 Pick decor by shape

 Initially, you might assume that something vintage and something decidedly contemporary would have a different look or shape to it.
 However, they often bear similar characteristics in terms of line.
-For instance, a mid-century modern dresser is going to be simple with clean lines and few embellishments.
+For instance, a mid-century modern table is going to be simple with clean lines and few embellishments.
 Modern pieces have the same characteristics.
-When you decorate a room, pick furniture from different eras that shares a similar shape – when it comes to modern and retro, that shape will likely be rectangular, sleek and simple.
+When you decorate a room, pick furniture from different eras that share a similar shape – when it comes to modern and retro, that shape will likely be rectangular, sleek and simple.
 What’s more, many vintage looks inspired modern design, so finding pieces that seem to go together is totally doable.

 Use color palette